LionelBeato/coatimundis/Week-5/Day-21/OVERVIEW.md

 2. Check to see the instance of your object with a if loop and the `instanceof` keyword.
 Inside your if your block, call the method belonging to your class.

+### Guessing Game

+1. Using `Scanner`, ask the user for a number between 1 and 100.
+2. Create a random number variable that is from a range of 1 to 100.
+3. If the number is exactly the user input, have the program acknowledge this.
+4. If the number is too low or too high, have the program acknowledge this as well.
+5. If the number is within 5 digits, have the program output "so close!" or something to that effect.

 ## Homework